Zig (programming language): Goals

 The primary goal of Zig is to be a better solution to the sorts of tasks that are currently solved with C. A primary concern in that respect is readability; Zig attempts to use existing concepts and syntax wherever possible, avoiding the addition of different syntax for similar concepts.
-Further, it is designed for "robustness, optimality and maintainability", including a variety of features to improve safety, optimization, and testing.
-The small and simple syntax is an important part of the maintenance, as it is a goal of the language to allow maintainers to debug the code without having to learn the intricacies of a language they might not be familiar with.
+Further, its goal is to be a language designed for "robustness, optimality and maintainability".
+The small and simple syntax is an important part of that maintainability, as one of the language's goals is to allow maintainers to debug code written in Zig without having to learn the intricacies of a language they might not be familiar with.
 Even with these changes, Zig can compile into and against existing C code; C headers can be included in a Zig project and their functions called, and Zig code can be linked into C projects by including the compiler-built headers.

-In Zig, if something calls a function, it looks like a function call; if it doesn’t, it doesn’t look like a function call.
-If it can raise an error, it is explicit in the syntax.
 Error handling is handled through error types and can be handled with catch or try.
-Zig has a more conservative extension of the type system, supporting compile time generics and accommodating a form of duck typing with the comptime directive.
+Generics are achieved through compile time code generation and accommodating a form of duck typing with the comptime directive.